fishinwind/workshop/rst/Block_1/class-5.rst

-Week 2 / Class 2 : Python Files
+Class 5 : Python Files
 ===============================

 Python overview
 ---------------
 Python is a popular programming language that is commonly used for bioinformatics.

 We will use it to process and filter files.
 When you can't write a simple script in `awk` it is better to use python.